Affiliate Disclosure

 - Physician oversight: Academic programs require board-certified hyperbaric medicine physicians.
 Some commercial facilities are supervised by physicians with limited HBOT-specific training.

 - Scope of practice: Duke treats only FDA-approved indications with evidence-based protocols.
-Some commercial facilities offer HBOT for unapproved indications including autism, Lyme disease, and general wellness, which the FDA has specifically warned against.
+Some commercial facilities offer HBOT for unapproved uses including autism, Lyme disease, and general wellness, which the FDA has specifically warned against.

 - Insurance integration: Academic programs have established billing relationships with insurers for approved indications.
 Commercial wellness facilities typically operate cash-pay only for off-label applications.

-For patients with a physician-referred medical need and an FDA-approved indication, an academic medical center like Duke is generally the most appropriate choice.
-For general wellness curiosity without a specific medical diagnosis, the evidence base does not currently support clinical HBOT for that purpose at any facility.
+For a physician-referred medical need with an FDA-approved indication, an academic center like Duke is generally the most appropriate choice.
+For general wellness curiosity without a specific diagnosis, the evidence base does not currently support clinical HBOT for that purpose at any facility.
+For context on how academic programs compare to celebrity-driven media narratives, see our post on the Michael Jackson hyperbaric chamber story.

 Making an Informed Decision